ViscousTests/website/README.md

 **Make sure you clear your browser cache after updating to see the new code!**

+**And make sure that the projects you have updated have been "deployed" (they have built javascript in a directory in their repositories).
+Usually there is a script in each project that does this.**

 ## Encrypted Pages

 To add encrypted pages: